Türkçe | English

 Upon successful completion of the course, the students will be able to :

-LO - 1 : Explain the operation of power electronic devices, triggering circuits, half and full wave rectification circuits and power inverter circuits.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 1 : Can explain the switching behavior and losses of power switching devices, analyse dv/dt and di/dt effects, and interpret basic protection measures for semiconductor devices.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4,

-LO - 2 : Analyse controlled rectification circuits, AC and DC line controlled circuits and power inverter circuits.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 2 : Can analyse controlled rectifier circuits, AC-DC line-commutated systems, and inverters, and evaluate their performance under different load conditions (R-L-C).1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4

-LO - 3 : Analyse and design ac-to-dc circuits.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 3 : Can perform the basic analysis and design of single-phase and three-phase AC-DC converter circuits.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4

-LO - 4 : Analyze and design dc-to-dc converters.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 4 : Can analyse and perform the basic design of DC-DC converter circuits.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4

-LO - 5 : Represent the behavior of semiconductor devices operated as power switches.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 5 : Can investigate frequency conversion and PWM techniques used in power electronics and comparatively evaluate them for different applications.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4

-LO - 6 : Investigate frequency variation techniques.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 6 : Can analyse output voltage and current waveforms of power electronic converters and evaluate basic performance criteria.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4

-LO - 7 : Become proficient with computer skills (e.g., MATLAB/Simulink) for the analysis and design of power electronic circuits.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4
+LO - 7 : Can perform computer-aided modelling and simulation studies of power electronic circuits using software tools such as MATLAB/Simulink.1.1 - 1.2 - 1.3 - 2.1 - 2.2 - 3.1 - 3.21,4

 CTPO : Contribution to programme outcomes, TOA :Type of assessment (1: written exam, 2: Oral exam, 3: Homework assignment, 4: Laboratory exercise/exam, 5: Seminar / presentation, 6: Term paper), LO : Learning Outcome